asgarzee/document-manager/README.md

-# Propylon Document Manager Assessment
+# Document Manager

-The Propylon Document Management Technical Assessment is a simple (and incomplete) web application consisting of a basic API backend and a React based client.
-This API/client can be used as a bootstrap to implement the specific features requested in the assessment description.
+The Document Management is a simple web application consisting of a basic API backend and a React based client.

 ## Documentation
 #### You can find High level Design Document at /docs/HLD.md